digitalbazaar/test-suite-coverage-metrics/outputs/vc-di-eddsa-test-suite.md

     "The proofValue property MUST be used, as specified in 2.1 Proofs."
   ],
   [
-    "If options has a non-null domain item, it MUST be equal to proof.domain or an error MUST be raised and SHOULD convey an error type of PROOF_GENERATION_ERROR.", "If options has a non-null domain item, it MUST be equal to proof.domain or an error MUST be raised and SHOULD convey an error type of PROOF_GENERATION_ERROR."
-  ],
-  [
     "If expectedProofPurpose was given, and it does not match proof.proofPurpose, an error MUST be raised and SHOULD convey an error type of PROOF_VERIFICATION_ERROR.", "If expectedProofPurpose was given, and it does not match proof.proofPurpose, an error MUST be raised and SHOULD convey an error type of PROOF_VERIFICATION_ERROR."
-  ],
-  [
-    "The type property MUST be DataIntegrityProof.",
-    "The type property MUST contain the string DataIntegrityProof."
   ],
   [
     "When expressing a data integrity proof on an object, a proof property MUST be used",